 Which States Repealed Article 6

 The vast majority of states followed NCCUSL’s recommendation and repealed Article 6.
 Colorado was among the first, repealing its bulk sales law effective July 1, 1991.
-Over the following two decades, approximately 45 states eliminated their bulk sales statutes.
+Over the following two decades, approximately 46 states eliminated their bulk sales statutes, with only a handful retaining some form of the law.

 Minnesota repealed Article 6 as well.
 Minnesota Statutes Chapter 336—the state’s codification of the UCC—does not include Article 6.
 A buyer acquiring business assets in Minnesota has no bulk sales notice obligations under state commercial law.